British officers | RNR | RNVR | RM | WRNS | home

 Sir Irvine Gordon

-Son of Capt.
-Gordon Glennie RN, and Edith, daughter of late Gen. J. Mitchell, RMLI.
-Married (1928) Gwen, daughter of Edmund Evans; two sons.
+Son (with one sister) of Capt.
+Gordon Glennie RN (1850-1931), and Edith Mitchell (1863-1958), daughter of late Gen. J. Mitchell, RMLI, of South Brent.

 You can SUPPORT the site by sharing this document when purchasing it.